GameServerManagers/LinuxGSM-Docs/FAQ.md

 Below is a list of common questions that people ask about the Linux Game Server Managers.

 FAQ section is to try to help with common problems with LGSM.
-However see the relevant server page for specific FAQ.

 tmux: command not found
 =======================